 The exception to the “no suing” rule is if your employer acted in a way that may have been intentional.

-For example, if your boss got angry and whacked you over the head with a chair, you would probably be able to sue them personally (and it might be time to look for a new job…).
+For example, if your boss got angry and whacked you over the head with a chair, you would probably be able to sue them personally.

 A less clear situation might be if your boss didn’t report something, like a dangerous chemical he/she was storing on site, and it injured you.
 In this situation, if your employer intentionally hid the dangers of something from you, then you might be able to sue him or her.

 How Long Do I Have to Sue?

 The statute of limitations to pursue a personal injury claim in North Carolina is generally three years.
 Remember, though, things get confusing fast in the law.
 In the example above of an employer hiding a danger, does the clock start when the danger begins?
 When your employer becomes aware of it?
 When you get injured?

 As a practical matter, as time goes on, the harder it can be to locate any evidence.
 The safest rule of thumb is to contact an attorney as soon as you suspect you might have a case that sounds like the examples above.

 Often, a claim you make is not really against a person, but their insurance company.
 For many cases, suing takes the form of negotiations between your attorney and the insurance adjuster.
 If a case can’t be solved through negotiation, the case may proceed to trial.